ajeless/ARMAIII/mission_making/add_action.md

-# Adding Action to Object
+# Adding an Action to an Object

 ```SQF
 this addAction ["Name of your action", {// code for your action ... what it does}];